Independence Day, the Time for Tradition Busting?

 Toss a dart at a map or simply take to the road and let the mood of the day chart your course.
 Prepare for an adventure that’s truly your own.
 This tried and true technique has yet to fail us.

-From discovering remote, off the grid communities and small local coffee shops to landing in the middle of a Van Halen soundcheck in Southern California, unplanned travel creates lasting memories.
+From discovering remote, off the grid communities and small local coffee shops to unexpectedly landing in the middle of a Van Halen soundcheck, unplanned travel creates lasting memories that simply can’t be matched.

 Seek Out Ethnic Experiences

-Experiencing another ethnic culture offers a powerful way of shredding prejudice, bias, and ignorance.
-Travel has a way of doing that.
+Experiencing other ethnic cultures offers a powerful way of shredding prejudice, bias, and ignorance.
+Travel has a magical way of doing that.
+Live and let live!

 Consider heading to a California community that is strongly represented by a culture other than your own.
 If available, visit its history museum for some quick and powerful insights.
 Explore the shops, grab a bite, chat up local merchants and better understand a little of what’s important to different communities.
 Adventures that have the ability to add a little humility and empathy can immeasurably enrich one’s life.